 - Plug the SD card in a PC (I am using Windows 8 )

 - Format the SD card, e.g. using a tools dedicated to SD/SDHC/SDXC like “SD Formatter“.

-- Download the raspbmc installer here and "run As Administrator" the setup.exe .
+- Download the raspbmc installer (Not available anymore on the official webstite) and “run As Administrator” the setup.exe .
 It will automatically download an image and copy it to the SD card.